After Christelle, 33, joined us in September 2016, she lost more than 55 pounds (25 kilos). We asked her how she did it. Here’s what she told us.

 Excess weight and obesity are affecting more and more people worldwide, with consequences that we are all familiar with.
 We are often left powerless by weight gain.
 The change is slow, sometimes barely noticeable.
 In these circumstances, breaking out of the vicious circle takes tremendous strength of character.

 The day I saw myself

 Three years ago, I had to make a tough and painful choice in my personal life.
 I thought I would be able to get through it fairly easily.
 For some people, going through a tough time can lead to an addiction to one thing or another.
 In my case, I sought refuge in food…and inactivity.
 I didn’t notice that I was putting on weight, perhaps because I didn’t want to.

-I started at Nokia the day after my birthday.
+I started at Withings the day after my birthday.
 My sister took a selfie with me to capture the moment.
 And I was in for a real shock.

 I realized that I had put on a lot of weight; it was all I could see.
 But it was exactly what I needed: new year, new job, new life—it still took me a month to decide to go to the gym, though.
 I was very intimidated.